Contents

 Activation of ventilation equipment (relay outputs)

-CO2 Gadget has three outputs that can be used to activate relays or other elements, for example, automatically activate ventilation or air filtering equipmentactivate audible or luminous alarms, etc.
+CO2 Gadget has two outputs that can be used to activate relays or other elements, for example, automatically activate ventilation or air filtering equipmentactivate audible or luminous alarms, etc.

-The concentrations at which these outputs are activated are customisable and match those you have set as level orange and level red, in addition to green.
+The concentrations at which these outputs are activated are customisable and match those you have configured as orange level and red level, being deactivated in green.

 Both outputs turn on when the level of that colour is reached and do not turn off until the CO2 level drops at least 100 ppm below that level (hysteresis = 100ppm).